 - Unless they are a very flat chested breed (for example a British Bulldog), in which case they need to be on their back.

-- Small dogs (under 5kg): Wrap your strongest hand around their chest with your thumb on top, and your fingers underneath.
+- Very small dogs (under 5kg): Wrap your strongest hand around their chest with your thumb on top, and your fingers underneath.
 Keep your other hand behind their back to stop them moving.

-- Large dogs (over 10kg): Sit behind them and place both hands interlocked, over the widest part of their chest.
+- Medium - large dogs: Sit behind them and place both hands interlocked, over the widest part of their chest.

 - Deep-chested dogs (such as Greyhounds and Great Danes): Sit behind them and interlock both hands directly over their heart.